Empire (apple): History and cultivation

 In 1945, under the direction of A. J. Heinicke, scientists from the New York State Agricultural Experiment Station of Cornell University in Geneva, New York, harvested the Empire seed together with thousands of its siblings.
 Breeders sought to create a new variety that was disease-resistant and had the flavor of the McIntosh and the sweetness of the Red Delicious.
 Over four thousand seeds were extracted and sent to Geneva for planting.
-The Geneva teams grew and tested ever dwindling sub-populations of the sibling group until 1966, when the final selection, the Empire, was released to the public at the New York Fruit Testing Association meetings in Geneva.
+The Geneva teams grew and tested ever dwindling sub-populations of the sibling group until 1966, when the final selection, the NY 45500-5, was released to the public at the New York Fruit Testing Association meetings in Geneva, and given the name Empire.
 Cornell University commercially released the Empire with no restrictions or brand management.
 As a result, this variety was cultivated in large quantities during the late twentieth century.
 In 1974, the U.S. Department of Agriculture even listed the Empire as commercially valuable.

 In 1986, the Teeple family of orchardists in Wolcott, New York, spotted a limb sport that was redder than the Empire but was otherwise the same.
-They patented it, but donated the rights to Cornell University, realizing that the original breeder of the apple received no financial compensation for their work.
+They patented it, but donated the rights to Cornell University, realizing that the original breeder of the apple had received no financial compensation for their work.
 This sport is now marketed as the Teeple Red Empire or Royal Empire.
 Being much redder, a high percentage of Royal Empire apples could qualify for the "extra fancy" grade.
 On the thirtieth anniversary of its commercial release, 1996, the Empire was the fifth most grown apple variety in New York State.
+Along with the Cortland, Jonagold, Jonamac, and Macoun, the Empire accounted for a fifth of all New York apple production.
 Since then, its popularity has waned due to the advent of newer varieties.
 Even so, according to the U.S. Apple Association, it is one of the nine most popular apple cultivars in that country.
-By the early 2010s, it ranked eighth in total American production.
 As of the 2020s, well over half of American Empire apples were harvested in New York State.
 Significant amounts also came from Michigan, and to a lesser extent, California, Pennsylvania, and Virginia.

-They are also grown on a smaller scale in Canada and the United Kingdom.
+The Empire is occasionally available British supermarkets.
 In Canada, the majority of Empire apples are grown in Quebec and Ontario.
+The Empire remained one of the most common varieties in Quebec, as of the early 2020s.

 The Empire remains one of the most grown apple varieties in Canada during the 2020s.